 Can I keep my existing broadband and just add Skinny Unlimited as a second line?

 Yep, not a problem!
 We can install ADSL or VDSL on a second line if the cabling already exists.
 If you’re on Fibre, we’ll need to ensure that your copper line (ADSL or VDSL) hasn’t been removed during the Fibre layout though.
 We don’t usually offer a second Fibre connection, but we’ll do it on a case-by-case basis if we can’t remove the existing line.

 I currently have Fibre with another ISP.
 Can I move to Skinny Unlimited Broadband?

 Yes, if you’re in one of the Skinny Unlimited Fibre areas, it’s super easy to transfer you over to us.
 The process usually results in less than an hour’s downtime.
 To make the switch, place an order on our website.
 We’ll get back to you quick as a flash to confirm the switch date (usually within a week).

-Chorus are New Zealand’s largest fixed line (phone, DSL and Fibre) communications infrastructure provider, supplying 90% of all fixed network connections.
+Chorus is New Zealand’s largest fixed-line (phone, DSL, and Fibre) communications infrastructure provider, supplying 90% of all fixed network connections.
 Chorus provide and maintain the copper lines that most of New Zealand’s internet traffic runs on.